avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART.md

 * Enter the **WIFI Password** and press `Enter`
 * A randomly generated **DUID** will be displayed in the format **"xensiv-XXXX"**.
 Make note of this value for later.
 * Ensure the device is able connect to the WiFi network, obtain an IP address, and get updated time from an NTP server.
 * There will be errors displayed because the device still needs to be created in the IoTConnect GUI.
+Continue to the next section.

 ## IoTConnect Device Template Setup